Nadine-MK/TB-characterization-paper/README.md

 # TB-characterization-paper
-Data used to perfomr the analyses published in Transboundary and Emerging Diseases, DOI: 10.1111/tbed.14679
+Data used to perform the analyses published in Transboundary and Emerging Diseases, DOI: 10.1111/tbed.14679